Family: Verbenaceae (verbena family)

 U.S. Present: AL, AR, CA, FL, GA, HI, KY, LA, MO, MS, NC, OK, OR, SC, TN, TX, VA

-Distribution: Verbena brasiliensis is now found in coastal Europe, southern Africa, Australasia, and North America
+Distribution in Texas: Verbena brasiliensis is now found in coastal Europe, southern Africa, Australasia, and North America

 List All Observations of Verbena brasiliensis reported by Citizen Scientists